-Since it is self-indexed, the Dimensions variable serves both as the optimization vector and as the vars index.
+Since it is self-indexed, the Dimensions variable serves both as the optimization vector and as the Vars index.
 During the optimization search, the cell values will be set to candidate solutions and other portions of the model evaluated.

 For convenience, we can break out the decision variables as Analytica variables.
-To do that, follow these steps:
+Follow these steps:

-- 4. Create a variable node, named Radius.
-Give it the definition: Dimensions[Dimensions="r"] - 5.
-Create a variable, named Height.
-Give it the definition: Dimensions[Dimensions="h"]
+- 4. Create a variable node named radius.
+Give it the definition Dimensions[Dimensions="r"] - Create a variable, named height.
+Give it the definition Dimensions[Dimensions="h"]

-Next compute the Surface Area and Volume.
-Surface\area will become the objective function.
+Next compute the surface area and volume. surface\area will become the objective function.
 Volume will become a constraint.

-- 6. Create a variable named Volume.
-Give it the definition: height \ Pi \ radius^2 - 7.
-Create a variable named Surface\Area.
-Give it the definition: 2 \ Pi \ radius^2 + 2 \ Pi \ radius \ height - Create a constant named Req\Volume (title: Required Volume).
+- Create a variable named volume.
+Give it the definition height \ Pi \ radius^2 - 7.
+Create a variable named surface\area.
+Give it the definition 2 \ Pi \ radius^2 + 2 \ Pi \ radius \ height - 8.
+Create a constant named Reg Volume (title: Required Volume).
 Set its value to 500.

-Next, set up the constraints, in this case there is only one.
-For non-linear problems, this involves setting up a constraint index, a left-hand side (which will be a computed expression) and a right-hand side.
+Next, set up the constraints; in this case there is only one.
+For nonlinear problems, this involves setting up a constraint index, a left-hand side (which will be a computed expression) and a right-hand side.
 Sometimes it is convenient to do this as follows: